anshsharmacse/Real-time-Collaborative-Task-Manager/README.md

     Client->>User: Redirect to Dashboard
 ```

-**OAuth Flow Explained:** When a user clicks "Sign in with Google," they're redirected to Google's OAuth consent screen.
+**OAuth Flow Explained:** When a user clicks "Sign in with Google," they are redirected to Google's OAuth consent screen.
 After granting permission, Google returns an authorization code which NextAuth exchanges for an access token.
 The system then creates or updates the user record and establishes a JWT session stored in an HTTP-only cookie.

 ### Demo Login Flow